bseltz-cohesity/scripts/python/pauseResumeJobs/README.md

 * -u, --username: short username to authenticate to the cluster (default is helios)
 * -d, --domain: active directory domain of user (default is local)
 * -i, --useApiKey: use API key for authentication
-* -p, --password: send password in clear text (not recommended, use default stored password behavior)
+* -pwd, --password: send password in clear text (not recommended, use default stored password behavior)
 * -j, --jobName: name of protection job to run (repeat for multiple jobs)
 * -l, --jobList: text file containing job names to run (one job per line)
+* -p, --pause: pause jobs
-* -r, --resume: resume jobs (pause jobs if omitted)
+* -r, --resume: resume jobs